 Can international students study engineering in South Korea in English?

 Yes, many universities offer English-taught engineering courses, especially at the graduate level.
-Availability varies by department and degree level, so confirm the “medium of instruction” on each program’s page.
+Availability varies by university, department, degree level, and semester, so confirm the current course list and medium of instruction on each program’s page.

 What engineering majors are commonly available in South Korea?

-You’ll commonly find Mechanical, Electrical, Civil/Environmental, Chemical, Industrial/Systems, Aerospace, and interdisciplinary STEM fields (plus niche options like biomedical or nano-engineering at select schools).
+You’ll commonly find Mechanical, Electrical, Civil/Environmental, Chemical, Industrial/Systems, Aerospace, Materials Science, and interdisciplinary STEM fields.
+Select universities also offer niche options such as biomedical, bionano, organic/nano, energy, and nuclear-related engineering.

 What scholarships are available for international engineering students in South Korea?

-Common routes include: Global Korea Scholarship (GKS), university merit scholarships, college/department awards, and professor- or lab-funded scholarships (especially for research-based graduate students).
+Common routes include the Global Korea Scholarship (GKS), university merit scholarships, college or department awards, and professor- or lab-funded scholarships, especially for research-based graduate students.
+Coverage and eligibility vary by scholarship and application year, so check the official GKS or university scholarship pages before applying.

 Can you get a tuition waiver + stipend through a professor’s lab in Korea?